michaelpatrickpurcell/castle-of-magic/README.md

 ## Set Up
 test

+## Countries
+The three countries - Kida, Marus, and Sorrell - are where the twenty-seven shrines are located.
+Nine shrines are in each country.
+When the ritual spell is cast, the factions will vie for control of the three countries.

+Each country will be controlled by the faction with the most active shrines in that country.
+If two or more of the factions are tied for the most active shrines in a country, then none of the factions will control that country.

 ## Arcana
 Three arcana - the bell, the book, and the candle - were originally used to summon the Monster.
 Now, the wizards will harness the power of the arcana to cast the ritual spell.